 An ATS acts as a database for job applicants, automating and managing the workflows associated with the recruitment process.
 It allows hiring managers and recruiters to cut through the volume of résumés received so they can focus their time on the most qualified applicants.

 With the ability to program business rules into an ATS, companies can ensure they’re following best hiring practices while securing the personal data applicants submit.

 Who uses an applicant tracking system?

-Companies of all sizes and industries use applicant tracking systems to organize, search, and communicate with job applicants and manage their job application process.
-While previously the domain of larger Fortune 500 companies due to associated costs and infrastructure requirements, today smaller organizations can leverage the cost savings of software-as-a-service (SaaS) offerings in the cloud.
+Companies of all sizes and industries use applicant tracking systems to organise, search, and communicate with job applicants and manage their job application process.
+While previously the domain of larger Fortune 500 companies due to associated costs and infrastructure requirements, today smaller organisations can leverage the cost savings of software-as-a-service (SaaS) offerings in the cloud.

 Why is an ATS important?

 An ATS accelerates the hiring process.
 By moving from offline and paper-based processes to an automated digital process, recruitment and hiring tasks are streamlined, freeing up time and ensuring fair and best-fit hiring practices are followed.